 Common or street names: Magic Mushrooms, Mushrooms, Sacred Mushroom, Shrooms, Little Smoke, Purple Passion

 There are over 180 species of mushrooms that contain the chemicals psilocybin or psilocin.
-Like the peyote (mescaline), hallucinogenic mushrooms have been used in native or religious rites for centuries.
+Like peyote (mescaline), hallucinogenic mushrooms have been used in native or religious rites for centuries.
 Both psilocybin and psilocin can also be produced synthetically in the lab.
 There have been reports that psilocybin bought on the streets can actually be other species of mushrooms laced with LSD.

-A “bad trip”, or a unpleasant or even terrifying experience, may occur with any dose of psilocybin.
+A “bad trip”, or an unpleasant or even terrifying experience, may occur with any dose of psilocybin.
 In general, dried mushrooms contain about 0.2% to 0.4% psilocybin and only trace amounts of psilocin.
 The typical dose of psilocybin used for recreational purposes varies, with peak effects occurring in 1 to 2 hours, and lasting for about six hours.

 Dose and effects can vary considerably depending upon mushroom type, method of preparation, and tolerance of the individual.
 It can be difficult to determine the exact species of mushroom or how much hallucinogen each mushroom contains.
 Initial smaller doses and a longer period of time to determine the effects may be a safer option if you choose to use psilocybin for recreational purposes.

 Psilocybin effects are similar to those of other hallucinogens, such as mescaline from peyote or LSD.
-The psychological reaction to psilocybin use include visual and auditory hallucinations and an inability to discern fantasy from reality.
+The psychological reaction to psilocybin use includes visual and auditory hallucinations and an inability to discern fantasy from reality.
 Panic reactions and psychosis also may occur, particularly if large doses of psilocybin are ingested.

 Hallucinogens that interfere with the action of the brain chemical serotonin may alter: